 Treatment with botulinum toxin products, including JEUVEAU, can result in swallowing or breathing difficulties.
 Patients with preexisting swallowing or breathing difficulties may be more susceptible to these complications.
 In most cases, this has been a consequence of weakening of muscles in the area of injection that are involved in breathing or oropharyngeal muscles that control swallowing or breathing [see Warnings and Precautions (5.1)].

 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
 Dysphagia may persist for several months, and require use of a feeding tube to maintain adequate nutrition and hydration.
 Aspiration may result from severe dysphagia and is a particular risk when treating patients in whom swallowing or respiratory function is already compromised.

 Dry eye has been reported with the use of botulinum toxin products in the treatment of glabellar lines.
-Reduced tear production, reduced blinking, and corneal disorders may occur with use of botulinum toxins, including Jeuveau.
-If symptoms of dry eye (e.g., eye irritation, photophobia, or visual changes) persist, consider referring patient to an ophthalmologist [see Warnings and Precautions (5.1)].
+Reduced tear production, reduced blinking, and corneal disorders may occur with use of botulinum toxins, including JEUVEAU.
+If symptoms of dry eye (e.g., eye irritation, photophobia, or visual changes) persist, consider referring patients to an ophthalmologist [see Warnings and Precautions (5.1)].